-A local PE of a non-resident company is liable for CIT on the income attributable to it, defined under domestic law as the income obtained through the PE and other income obtained in Portugal from activities identical or similar to those carried out through the PE.
-Under treaties to avoid double taxation ("DTT") entered into by Portugal, this domestic regulation is overridden, and the PE's taxable income corresponds exclusively to that obtained through the PE itself.
+A local PE of a nonresident company is liable for CIT on the income attributable to it, defined under domestic law as the income obtained through the PE and other income obtained in Portugal from activities identical or similar to those carried out through the PE (force-of-attraction rule).
+Under double taxation treaties ("DTT") entered into by Portugal, this domestic regulation is overridden, and the PE's taxable income corresponds exclusively to that obtained through the PE itself.

-A PE's CIT taxable profit is calculated under rules similar to those applicable to resident companies.
-There is no branch tax on income a branch remits to the foreign head office.
+A PE's CIT taxable profit tis calculated under rules similar to those applicable to resident companies.
+There is no branch tax on income a branch remits to the foreign head office